Tampa EMDR, Trauma & couples therapist

 Alex supports Tampa adults and couples experiencing:

-• Trauma and unresolved past experiences
+• Trauma and unresolved past experiences, including PTSD and complex trauma

-• Pornography addiction and compulsive behaviors
+• Pornography addiction and compulsive sexual behavior

-• Relationship conflict, betrayal, or emotional distance
+• Relationship conflict, betrayal, and emotional distance

-• Anxiety, depression, and chronic shame
+• Anxiety, depression, and persistent shame

-• Identity confusion or major life transitions
+• Identity shifts and major life transitions

 Alex’s Background and Training

-• Experience as an adjunct professor at the collegiate level
+• Experience as a college-level adjunct professor

-Alex is also the author of Little Sufferings, a reflection on adversity, resilience, and healing.
+He is also the author of Little Sufferings, a reflection on adversity, resilience, and healing.

 A Message From Alex